erobakiewicz/DobreRece/README.md

 - guest view, log-in, and log-out
 - registration
 - user profile update and delete
-- user profile lists user donnations
+- user profile lists user donations
 - password change form via email
 - password reminder via email

 # General functionalities:
-- CRUD for all the organizations, donnations
+- CRUD for all the organizations, donations
-- landing page includes counter of donnations and organizations that recived them
+- landing page includes a counter of donations and organizations that received them
-- landing page includes list filtering 3 types of organizations in separate columns
+- landing page includes a list filtering 3 types of organizations in separate columns

 # requirements.txt
 ```sh